 Instructions

 - Preheat oven to 375 degrees.
-Line muffin with muffin liners.
-Using two medium sized bowls mix the wet and dry ingredients separately.
+Line muffin tray with muffin liners.
+Using two medium sized bowls place the egg and sugar in one bowl and all the dry ingredients in another bowl.

 Food Safety